3 October 2011

-So it was endemic fraud and the collapse of the rule of law—not global imbalances or government and regulatory failure—that destroyed the financial system.
-In a keynote speech given at the Post Keynes conference in Denmark earlier this year, the Keynesian economist James K. Galbraith of the L.B.J.
-School of Public Affairs at the University of Texas at Austin and head of the university’s Inequality Project argued as much.
-Here are some edited highlights of the speech.
-Image: WilliamBanzai7
+Endemic fraud and the collapse of the rule of law—not global imbalances or government and regulatory failure—were what that destroyed the financial system, according to the Keynesian economist James K. Galbraith of the L.B.J.
+School of Public Affairs at the University of Texas at Austin and head of the university’s Inequality Project.
+Here are some edited highlighted of his keynote speech given at the Post Keynes conference in Denmark earlier this year.

 In keeping with mainstream practice, Krugman named almost nobody.
 So in a reply essay entitled “Who Are These Economists Anyway?”
 I described the neglected, ignored or denied second- and third-generation work, mostly but not entirely in the tradition of Keynes, who did get it right …

 Hyman Minsky developed an economics of financial instability … that it puts finance at the center of economics … for the simple reason that capitalist economies are run by banks …

 What you cannot get – not at a meeting at the IMF, not from the participants at INET – is any serious discussion of contract, law and fraud.
 I know, because I’ve tried.
 No one will deny the role of fraud in the financial debacle – how could they?
 But they won’t discuss it either.
 Why not?
 Personal complicity plays a role, among present and former government officials, regulators, consultants and the academic ideologues who advised them and those either played the markets or took fees from those who did.